 If there is at least one DRB removed by the gNB-CU-UP, the gNB-CU-UP shall, if supported, include the Retainability Measurements Information IE in the BEARER CONTEXT MODIFICATION RESPONSE message, providing information on the removed DRB(s) for retainability measurements in the gNB-CU-CP, as described in TS 32.425 [26] and TS 28.552 [22].

+If the QoS Monitoring Request Information IE is contained in the QoS Flow Level QoS Parameters IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, store this information and use it for delay measurement of the DRB to which the corresponding QoS flow is mapped..